begicf/areport/README.md

 # AReport

-AReport is a Laravel-based data entry and export application for supervisory reporting taxonomies built with the DPM/XBRL model.
+AReport is data entry and export application for supervisory reporting taxonomies built with the DPM/XBRL model.
 It renders taxonomy tables as editable HTML forms, stores facts in a relational database, and exports reporting instances in multiple formats.

 The application uses the companion package [`begicf/areport-dpm-xbrl`](https://github.com/begicf/areport-dpm-xbrl) to parse taxonomy files, render tables, and prepare export payloads.